^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-What is infiltrative breast cancer, and how does it differ from other malignant breasts?
+What is infiltrating breast cancer and how is it different from other breast cancers?

-This type of cancer is characterized by an extremely aggressive form of the current.
-Cancer cells spread very quickly through the blood and lymphatic system to the lymph nodes, muscles, liver, joints and bones, kidneys, respiratory organs.
-Metastases with infiltrative cancer have their own peculiarity: they can latently exist for a fairly long period of time without revealing themselves, beginning to grow and multiply sometimes ten years after the complete removal of the initial malignant formation.
+This type of cancer is characterized by an extremely aggressive course.
+Cancer cells spread very quickly through the blood and lymphatic system to the lymph nodes, muscles, liver, joints and bones, kidneys, and respiratory organs.
+Metastases in infiltrative cancer have their own peculiarity: they can latently exist for a fairly long period of time, without revealing themselves, and begin to grow and multiply sometimes ten years after the complete removal of the initial malignant formation.

 We will talk about other features and characteristics of this dangerous disease in this material.

-• C 50 - malignant lesions in the mammary gland.
+• C 50 – malignant neoplasms in the mammary gland.

 • C 50.2 – inner-upper quadrant.